15 Shed Building Mistakes and How to Avoid Them

 It’s Too Small

 No matter how big you build your shed, you’ll inevitably wish it was bigger.
-Get plans for building the massive shed shown here.

 Ceiling is Too Low

 Oftentimes DIYers build a shed with too low of a ceiling, which will cause problems when you want to store large items inside.
 If you’re planning to use your shed as a woodworking shop, the ceiling should be at least 9 ft. tall for dealing with sheet goods.
 If you’re adding an overhead door, the ceiling should be at least 16 in. above the opening.
+Get to know about these different types of wood for sheds.

 Skipping the Soffits and Rakes

 Overhangs not only look better, they also protect the siding and doors.
 Build and finish them to look like the ones on your house.
-Get plans for this DIY shed here.

 Forgetting About Power

 In the age of cordless yard tools, don’t forget about a power source to recharge batteries.
 You’ll appreciate this feature time and time again.
-Check out what you need to know about cordless outdoor power equipment here.

 Not Providing Enough Ventilation